andex-fi/wallet-kit/README.md

 # wallet-kit
-Wallet connection kit for all Sui Wallets
+Wallet connection kit for all Venom Wallets